TolunayHos/sweden-safety-map/README.md

 ![Architecture diagram](MapArchitecture.png)

-The original source of data is Polisen API.
+The original source of the data is Polisen API.
 Since the data provided by the Polised API contains only last 500 incidents of all types reported by the Swedish police, I had to actively fetch new incidents to build up the state.
 I've created a Node.js server with implemented scheduler for calling the Polisen API every day at 18:00 and MongoDB integration for storing data.
-My backend server is responsible for the data manipulation which includes filtering out non-criminal types of incidents and creating summaries.
+My backend server is responsible for the data manipulation which includes filtering out non-criminal nature incidents and creating summaries.

 ```javascript
 export default axios.create({